ashishmogha/Neural_Art/README.md

 # Neural_Art

-In fine art, especially painting, humans have mastered the skill to create unique visual experiences through composing a complex interplay between the content and style of an image.
+In fine art , especially painting, humans have mastered the skill to create unique visual experiences through composing a complex interplay between the content and style of an image.
 Here we introduce an artificial system based on a Deep Neural Network that creates artistic images of high perceptual quality.

 *The system uses neural representations to separate and recombine content and style of arbitrary images, providing a neural algorithm for the creation of artistic images.